 There is perhaps nowhere in the world more enchanting, nor more naturally beautiful, than New Zealand.
-Here is a diverse fantasy land of dramatic mountains and forested valleys, majestic ice floes and glacial lakes, dormant volcanoes and rolling vineyards.
-Beyond superlatives, it is no surprise that this otherworldly region plays host to the magical land beyond the wardrobe in the Chronicles of Narnia as well as doubling as Middle Earth in The Lord of the Rings.
+From the dramatic mountains and forested valleys to the majestic ice floes and glacial lakes and from dormant volcanoes to rolling vineyards, your camera has never been so busy.
+You may even recognise some of it from the Chronicles of Narnia as well as doubling as Middle Earth in The Lord of the Rings.

 Best time to visit

 • The north of New Zealand is subtropical whilst the south is temperate.